Elemend/Builders-Wand/README.md

 ![Tab](https://user-images.githubusercontent.com/41597650/58494553-a1f73400-8175-11e9-8cdc-8c926e12ce36.png)

 In phi's repository the filepath to these 2 modules lead to folders simply named "datapack" In the above picture you can see I combined the two folders into one and renamed it to "phi" to keep track of what the folder does.
 I suggest you do the same.
 When you do this, one pack.mcmeta file will replace the other which is comepletely normal.
-As lon as there is a pack.meta file you're fine.
+As long as there is a pack.meta file you're fine.

 Getting the phi installation is the most complicated part, actually.
 From this repository itself you need to download the files from the folder named "1.14".